ixdat/ixdat/docs/source/technique_docs/electrochemistry.rst

-``CyclicVoltammogram`` inherits from ``ECMeasurement`` and adds useful functionality for cyclic voltammotry analysis.
+``CyclicVoltammogram`` inherits from ``ECMeasurement`` and adds useful functionality for cyclic voltammetry analysis.
 This includes:

 - Current vs potential as the default ``plot()`` (same as ``plot_vs_potential()`` for an ``ECMeasurment``).
 - A new counter, ``cycle``, which counts cycles.
 At first this counter will point to